oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

 * Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) to create a new WebLogic Server domain based on the WebLogic image specified in the `domainHomeImageBase` parameter from your inputs file.
-The new WebLogic Server domain is created using one of the following options based on the `mode` option of the create domain script:
+The new WebLogic Server domain is created using one of the following options based on the value of the `mode` parameter in the inputs YAML file:
-  * By default, the WDT model specified in the `createDomainWdtModel` parameter and the WDT variables in `domain.properties` file are used by the WebLogic Image Tool to create the new WebLogic Server domain.
+  * If the value of the `mode` parameter is `wdt`, the WDT model specified in the `createDomainWdtModel` parameter and the WDT variables in `domain.properties` file are used by the WebLogic Image Tool to create the new WebLogic Server domain.
-  * Alternatively, when the value of the `mode` parameter in the inputs YAML file is `wlst`, the offline WLST script specified in the`createDomainWlstScript` parameter is run to create the new WebLogic Server domain.
+  * If the value of the `mode` parameter is `wlst`, the offline WLST script specified in the`createDomainWlstScript` parameter is run to create the new WebLogic Server domain.

 * The generated image is tagged with the `image` parameter provided in your inputs file.